 Want to make a Very Special Episode that no one has done before?
 Simple!
 Have a character angst about being uncircumcised.
-Naturally, this is Always Male, and is restricted to Eagleland.
+Naturally, this is Always Male, and is mostly restricted to Eagleland (but not exclusively).
 In Eagleland, characters who angst about this are typically (though not always) of backgrounds which are typically uncircumcised.
 Because circumcision is most common in Jewish and Muslim cultures and in the USA (and American cultural satellites such as South Korea and the Philippines), this trope is a prime cause of Values Dissonance.

 In the typical circumcision angst story, a male character either sees his buddies in the locker room and wonders why he's different, or thinks that his difficulty in the bedroom is because of it.
 He may be circumcised by the end without any medical necessity, resulting in a Broken Aesop.
 Not that this hasn't been inverted.

 This trope has been in decline in recent years, likely as American circumcision rates are also in decline.
 If anything, an inverse trope is starting to appear, where men from cultures that do circumcise suddenly find themselves in cultures that don't, and receive the requisite stares from their peers.
 Sort of the Spear Counterpart to A-Cup Angst, though the much more common counterpart is penis size angst.